 After the hearing, how long do I have to wait for the Hearing Officer to issue a decision?

-Decisions are usually sent to the parties within 40 calendar days of the close of the record of the Hearing.
+Decisions are sent to the parties within 25 calendar days (school district filed hearing requests) or 40 calendar days (parent filed hearing requests) of the close of the record of the Hearing unless it is an expedited or accelerated hearing as discussed above.

 How will I receive the decision?

-A hard copy of the Hearing Officer’s decision will be sent to you by certified mail.
+A hard copy of the Hearing Officer’s decision will be sent to you by certified mail and by email if so requested by the Parents.

 What if I don’t come to the hearing?